Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - A decrease in the quality, quantity, or importance of something, To decrease, To become worse
     - There has been **a decline in** the size of families.
     - A **decline of** manufacturing

+## Defy

+- To refuse to obey a law or rule
+    - People who openly defy the law.

+## Deliberate ☄️

+- Intended or planned
+    - A deliberate attempt to humiliate her.
+    - The attack on him was quite deliberate.
+- Slow and careful (For speech, thought, or movement)
+    - He approached her with slow, deliberate steps.

+## Delicate

+- Need to be dealt with carefully
+    - **Delicate negotiations**
+    - There is something I need to talk about - **It’s a delicate matter**.
+- Fragile, Easily damaged or broken
+    - The sun can easily damage a child‘s **delicate skin.**
+- Attractive part of body
+    - Her wrists and ankles were slim and delicate.
+- With attention to small details
+    - A plate with a delicate pattern of leaves.

 ## Devastate